-An undergraduate student's combined University employment and semester-hour course load may not exceed forty hours a week in any semester or summer term.
+An undergraduate student's combined University employment and semester-hour course load may not exceed 40 hours a week in any semester or summer term.
 Any academic unit may require a lower work-study load of students in the unit who are employed by the University.
 A student who wishes to exceed the maximum work-study load set by his or her college must have the approval of the dean of the college.
-More information is available at the student employment Web site (http://www.hirealonghorn.org/employers/workstudy/oncampus/policies.html#OnC8).
+More information is available at the student employment website (https://hr.utexas.edu/student/StudentEmploymentQA.html).